On the specificity of Lebanese diasporic patriarchy

-Questions regarding migration and patriarchy was debated during Ghassan Hages visit in Bergen, especially the Lebanese diaspora.
+Questions regarding migration and patriarchy, in particular the Lebanese diaspora, were debated during Ghassan Hage's visit in Bergen.

-Migration researcher, professor Ghassan Hage, shared some ideas from his coming book which is based on 25 years of field research all over the world when he visited Center for Women's and Gender Research (SKOK) in March.
+Migration researcher Professor Ghassan Hage shared some ideas from his coming book which is based on 25 years of field research all over the world when he visited Center for Women's and Gender Research (SKOK) in March 2019.

-Hage has followed Lebanese families that have migreted to countries like Venezuela, USA, Brasil, France, Australia and Canada.
-His point of departure has been a particilar village in Lebanon and he has followed extended families having migrated form this village.
-Hages understandig of migration is reflecting his way of doing anthropology; structures and actions found in the diasporic communities is reflecting the development in the village.
+Hage has followed Lebanese families that have migrated to countries like Venezuela, USA, Brasil, France, Australia and Canada.
+His point of departure has been a particilar village in Lebanon and he has followed extended families having migrated from this village.
+Hage's understanding of migration is reflecting his way of doing anthropology; structures and actions found in the diasporic communities are reflecting the development in the village.

 If you are gender sensitive and you are doing ethnography, it is impossible not to start thinking about how gender exists as a dimention of what you are studying

-Where does his interest for research on migration and gender comes from?
+Where does his interest for research on migration and gender come from?

-With his background from similar debates in the Lebanese war allowed him a different take on the the Australian debate on multuculturalism.
-He furthermore got involved in Lebanese organisations, having a Lebanese background himself, and thorugh these organisations he started to work with Lebanese in Australia, and then followed them out in to the world.
+His background from similar debates in the Lebanese war allowed him a different take on the the Australian debate on multiculturalism.
+He furthermore got involved in Lebanese organisations, having a Lebanese background himself, and through these organisations he started to work with Lebanese in Australia, and then followed them out into the world.

-In three years, Hage travelled from country to country and mapped the contact between families, from the number of phone calls made to the floating of remittances.
+For three years, Hage travelled from country to country and mapped the contact between families from the number of phone calls made to the flow of money between them.